 Besides the stately HMS1 Royal Blue that some of us will see in the flesh during the Baselworld 2013 show, Arnold & Son -a Swiss-based brand of British origin- is going to present this week yet another gorgeous model.
 Their new Arnold & Son HM Perpetual Moon (1GLAS.B01A.C122S, pictured) features an in-house hand-wound movement with one of the most handsome moon-phase displays that I have seen in my lifetime.

 Called Caliber A&S1512, the movement is equipped with an oversized “moon disk” whole 29 millimeters in diameter with a brilliantly sculpted face of the moon almost half an inch in size.
 While a great number of manufacturers still prefer to equip their timekeepers with either smiling or frowning moons, this one accurately depicts an actual surface of our natural satellite the way we see it from Earth.

-As far as I understand it from the press release, there was only one “master” disk that was done by hand, while the others are simply replicated using an industrial process.
+As far as I understand from the press release, there was only one “master” disk that was done by hand, while the others are simply replicated using an industrial process.
 Well, that doesn’t look like a drawback to me: it not only makes the watch easier to manufacture but also allows the brand to slightly reduce its price to a more competitive level while keeping the profit margin intact.

 Like many moon-phase watches that were introduced during the last four or five years (check this gorgeous Bulgari Daniel Roth Grande Lune or the elegant Perrelet Big Central Moonphase (ref.
 A5000/2) for example), the caliber is equipped with a complicated “perpetual moon” mechanism that allows for just one-day deviation in a course of 122 years.
 When the mistake occurs, your great-grandson will only have to press once a corrector pusher to make the watch run without error for the next 122 years.

-By the way, as you can see on the photos, the back of the movement has a special indicator that will allow you to set the complication as accurate as possible: a nice feature that we rarely see on mechanical watches.
+By the way, the back of the movement has a special indicator that will allow you to set the complication as accurately as possible: a nice feature that we rarely see on mechanical watches.